PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 ## Table Element

 Out of all of the Elements, it's the Table and the Tree that are the most "problematic" in the tkinter inter and Qt implementations.
-They're hard is my only defense.
+They have been difficult implementation.  (yea.... get of over it)

-### Read return values from Table Element
+### `window.Read()` return values from Table Element

 The values returned from a `Window.Read` call for the Table Element are a list of row numbers that are currently highlighted.

----
+### The Qt `Table.Get()` call

+New in **PySimpleGUIQt** is the addition of the `Table` method `Get`.
+This method returns the table that is currently being shown in the GUI.
+This method was required in order to obtain any edits the user may have made to the table.

+For the tkinter port, it will return the same values that was passed in when the table was created because tkinter Tables cannot be modified by the user (please file an Issue if you know a way).

-### Known visualization problem....
+### Known `Table` visualization problem....

-If you click on the header, it can go into spasms for some tables.
-I don't understand what's causing it and it's been there evidently since the first release of Tables.
+There has been an elusive problem where clicking on or near the table's header caused tkinter to go crazy and resize the columns continuously as you moved the mouse.

+This problem has existed since the first release of the `Table` element.
+It was fixed in release 4.3.

 ## Tree Element